sparkdesignsystem/spark-design-system/README.md

 * Data attributes on DOM elements is the chosen method for DOM selection.

 #### React and Angular
-* For `additionalClasses` properties use the naming convention `elementAddtionalClasses`
+* For `additionalClasses` properties use the naming convention `elementAddtionalClasses` for other elements that we offer additional classes support on besides the main element.

 ### Change Workflow